awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

 1. In the left navigation pane, choose **Maintenance Windows**, and then choose the maintenance window you want to register an automation task with\.

 1. Choose **Actions**\.
-Then choose **Register Automation task** to run your choice of an automation on targets by using an Automation document\.
+Then choose **Register Automation task** to run your choice of an automation on targets by using a runbook\.

 1. For **Name**, enter a name for the task\.

 1. For **Description**, enter a description\.

-1. For **Document**, choose the Automation document that defines the tasks to run\.
+1. For **Document**, choose the runbook that defines the tasks to run\.

-1. For **Document version**, choose the document version to use\.
+1. For **Document version**, choose the runbook version to use\.

 1. For **Task priority**, specify a priority for this task\.
 1 is the highest priority\.
 Tasks in a maintenance window are scheduled in priority order; tasks that have the same priority are scheduled in parallel\.

-1. In the **Targets** section, identify the targets on which you want to run this automation workflow by specifying tags or by selecting instances manually\.
+1. In the **Targets** section, identify the targets on which you want to run this automation by specifying tags or by selecting instances manually\.
 **Important**
-If you choose an Automation document that doesn't target managed instances, you must still select at least one maintenance window target\.
+If you choose a runbook that doesn't target managed instances, you must still select at least one maintenance window target\.
 In this situation, we recommend registering a target for a tag key\-value pair that is not used by your managed instances\.
-For example, if you choose the Automation document `AWS-CopySnapshot`, then the resulting automation workflow targets Amazon Elastic Block Store \(EBS\) snapshots instead of managed instances\.
+For example, if you choose the runbook `AWS-CopySnapshot`, then the resulting automation targets Amazon Elastic Block Store \(EBS\) snapshots instead of managed instances\.
 In this case, you can register a target to your maintenance window, which targets a tag key\-value pair that is not used by your managed instances, such as key=MaintenanceWindow and value=Snapshot\.

 1. \(Optional\) For **Rate control**:
    + For **Concurrency**, specify either a number or a percentage of targets on which to run the automation at the same time\.
 **Note**
-If you selected targets by choosing tag key\-value pairs, and you are not certain how many targets use the selected tags, then limit the number of automation workflows that can run at the same time by specifying a percentage\.
+If you selected targets by choosing tag key\-value pairs, and you are not certain how many targets use the selected tags, then limit the number of automations that can run at the same time by specifying a percentage\.
 When the maintenance window runs, a new automation is initiated per target\.
 There is a limit of 100 concurrent automations per AWS account\.
 If you specify a concurrency rate greater than 100, concurrent automations greater than 100 are automatically added to the automation queue\.
 For information, see [Systems Manager service quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*\.
    + For **Error threshold**, specify when to stop running the automation on other targets after it fails on either a number or a percentage of targets\.
 For example, if you specify three errors, then Systems Manager stops running automations when the fourth error is received\.
 Targets still processing the automation might also send errors\.